 |Dimension||116.6 x 62.15 x 38.2 mm|

 In the box, you will get some old boring paperwork like most of the other tech brands like to put in the box for you.
-Next comes the big Logitech sticker which you can place anywhere on your setup to flaunt to your friends.
-Finally, the mouse itself comes in two easy colours, White and Black.
+Next comes the big Logitech sticker, which you can place anywhere on your setup to flaunt to your friends.
+Finally, the mouse itself comes in two easy colors, White and Black.
 I personally got the Black variant which looks pretty cool.

 Build Quality & Design

 Coming on to the design and its build, the first thing that I noticed was its weight distribution.
-Logitech has done an impressive job with the weight distribution of this mouse which I would like to appreciate that most other gaming mice especially in this price segment seem to ignore.
+Logitech has done an impressive job with this mouse’s weight distribution, which I would like to appreciate that most other gaming mice, especially in this price segment, seem to ignore.

-On the back of the mouse, you will get 4 small-sized PTFE feet which does a good job of offering a smooth gliding experience on most of the surfaces.
+On the back of the mouse, you will get four small-sized PTFE feet that offer a smooth gliding experience on most surfaces.
 The mouse comes attached to a 2.1-meter long non-braided cable which is not of the best quality but is acceptable in this price range.

-Now, the part that most of the gamers care about, the comfort.
-I have personally used this mouse for a couple of days for around 4 to 5 hours of continuous gaming and I can tell that the mouse was very comfortable, thanks to its good ergonomics and design.
+Now, the part that most gamers care about is comfort.
+I have personally used this mouse for around 4 to 5 hours of continuous gaming for a couple of days, and I can tell that the mouse was very comfortable, thanks to its good ergonomics and design.

-Another factor that contributes to its comfort is its weight, which is around 85 grams.
-Yes, this weight is more than the other ultra-lightweight mice but is enough to make your experience pleasurable.
+Another factor contributing to its comfort is its weight, around 85 grams.
+Yes, this weight is more than the other ultra-lightweight mice, but it is enough to make your experience pleasurable.

-Talking about the software, it is compatible with the Logitech G Hub software which allows you to easily customize your mouse as per your requirements.
-You can also customize the DPI modes, polling rate, and more using the software.
+The software is compatible with the Logitech G Hub software, allowing you to customize your mouse as per your requirements easily.
+Using the software, you can also customize the DPI modes, polling rate, and more.

 The mouse has a total of 6 buttons which can be easily customized using the same G Hub software along with options like setting macros and creating new DPI modes.
 There are no buttons on the left side of the mouse as it is only meant for right-handed users.

-I have tested this with games like PUBG PC & Valorant and I could say the performance is pretty decent.
-Yes, the performance is not as good as the DeathAdder Essential or Logitech G402 as they have a better sensor but is good enough for beginner-level gaming.
+I have tested this with games like PUBG PC & Valorant, and I could say the performance is pretty decent.
+Yes, the performance is not as good as the DeathAdder Essential or Logitech G402 as they have a better sensor, but it is good enough for beginner-level gaming.

-Now finally, does the Logitech G102 makes sense at its price point or should you spend some more money for its better alternatives?
+Now finally, does the Logitech G102 make sense at its price point, or should you spend more money on its better alternatives?